 Salty: small pretzel rods, potato chips, peanut brittle, granola bars

-Hope you have a blast creating a mouthwatering Dark Chocolate Fondue Bar everyone will be swarming over.
+Hope you have a blast creating a mouthwatering Dark Chocolate Fondue Bar your gang will be swarming over.
 And if you still have a long-forgotten fondue pot hanging around, go find it.
 You’ll be glad you did.
-Happy Valentine’s Day my friends!?
+Happy Valentine’s Day! xx, Kim

 Dark Chocolate Fondue Bar